tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   ['cow', 'moon']
   ```

-* Similar to POS-tags, we can print the grammar dependencies of each word. using the `dep_` attribute.
+* Similar to POS-tags, we can print the grammar dependencies of each word using the `dep_` attribute.

   ```python
   # Print grammar dependencies